 Another advantage of the Bonavita is that it gives you the option to use pre-infusion to bloom your coffee and improve its flavor.
-Furthermore, the large shower head and the flat-bottomed filter of the Bonavita make for a great coffee extraction.
+Furthermore, the large shower head and the flat-bottomed filter of the Bonavita make for great coffee extraction.

 This doesn’t mean that the Technivorum Moccamaster doesn’t extract the coffee well with the help of its constant brew temperature and outlet arm.
 The brewer also has a destratification tube that starts from the brew-thru carafe lid and goes all the way down to the bottom of the carafe.
 Since weaker coffee is the last to get through the brew basket, this tube makes sure that it mixes well with stronger coffee for a better flavor of the drink.

 The Moccamaster, furthermore, has a slider that can completely or partially stop the flow of coffee into the carafe.
 This is great for when you want to have some coffee in the middle of the brewing session or leave your coffee inside the brew basket so that it can saturate.
-Also, the Moccamaster has an open design which lets you stir the coffee, while the brew basket on the Bonavita is pretty much closed.
+Also, the Moccamaster has an open design that lets you stir the coffee, while the brew basket on the Bonavita is pretty much closed.

 You should also know that the Moccamaster comes with a five-year warranty which is longer than the two-year warranty of the Bonavita.
 In case you experience any problem with your coffee brewer, Moccamaster will have your back for longer.

 Finally, the Technivorm is more expensive than the Bonavita.
-But how wouldn’t it be when it’s such a well made brewer?
+But how wouldn’t it be when it’s such a well-made brewer?

 The Technivorm Moccamaster KBT-741 is a more expensive, but a more well-rounded coffee brewer.
 We think that this brewer is better than the Bonavita BV1900TS.
 However, if you would like to save some money, the Bonavita is not a bad choice either.